Download free PDF

 • Solaris Bus & Coach

-Electric Bus Industry News
+Electric Bus Market News

 • In February 2024, Ashok Leyland, the flagship company of the Hinduja Group in India and a leading manufacturer of commercial vehicles in the country, held a groundbreaking ceremony for a new integrated commercial vehicle plant in Uttar Pradesh, with a focus on green mobility.
 The plant will primarily concentrate on manufacturing electric buses.